notahat/notahat.github.com/_posts/2014-11-07-state-machines-in-ruby.md

 published: true
 ---

+**Update**: Added exceptions for non-existent transitions, and cleaned up a bit.

 I'm not a fan of the currently popular Ruby state machine gems ([state_machine](https://github.com/pluginaweek/state_machine), [AASM](https://github.com/aasm/aasm)).
 State machines are simple, and these are complicated gems with large APIs.

 I had a tinker with implementing the simplest state machine I could in Ruby, with just the features I needed.
 What follows is what fell out of that tinkering.
 It's all in roughly hand-tested form, so it comes with no warranty of any kind.
 I might expand this into a gem at some point.